SurajMishra0/Larvel/README.md

 6. The script will automatically run and find the culprit aka larvel sites :D

 THATS ALL FOR LARVEL CRACKING
-follow my github account for more of such contents. keep learning, keep exploring.
+follow my github account for more of such contents. & Mark star if you liked this. keep learning, keep exploring.